MattShannon/sgss/README.rst

 Simple grid submission system (SGSS)
 ====================================

-This software is designed to manage dependencies of "grid jobs", that is jobs which will be submitted to a compute grid.
+This software is designed to manage "grid jobs", that is jobs which will be submitted to a compute grid.
-It provides a simple set of scripts to create jobs and to submit them to the grid.
+It provides a simple set of scripts to create jobs and to submit them to a grid while managing the dependencies between jobs.
-It is aware of the dependencies between jobs and provides a basic caching mechanism to ensure that jobs are not run unnecessarily, but otherwise tries to be as unobtrusive as possible.
+It provides a basic caching mechanism to ensure that jobs are not run unnecessarily, but otherwise tries to be as unobtrusive as possible.
 Its goal is to make submitting a graph of grid jobs a highly automated process, while allowing substantial manual intervention when desired.